Spherical 3-manifolds bounding rational homology balls: Obstructions for 3-manifolds admitting rational ball fillings

 Thus one may compute correction terms of all spherical manifolds of types $\mathbf{T}$, $\mathbf{O}$ and $\mathbf{I}$, in principle, by the discussion in Section \ref{sec:Dehn-surgery} and the formula above.

 There is another advantage of having Dehn surgery descriptions of our 3-manifolds.
 Applying the correction term obstruction usually takes more work since we need to determine in advance which spin$^c$ structures over a rational homology 3-sphere can be extended to any hypothetical rational homology 4-ball bounded by it.
 See \cite{Owens-Strle:2006-1, Jabuka-Naik:2007-1, Grigsby-Ruberman-Strle:2008-1} for some resolutions of this issue.
 However, one can easily identify such spin$^c$ structures if the 3-manifold is obtained by Dehn surgery along a knot.

-Suppose $Y\cong S^3_{p/q}(K)$.
-If $Y$ bounds a rational homology ball $W$, then $p=m^2$ for some $m>0$ and there are exactly $m$ spin$^c$ structures over $Y$ that extend to $W$.
-On the other hand, it is known that there are exactly $m$ spin$^c$ structures on $S^3_{m^2/q}(K)$ that admit integer-valued correction terms, according to Aceto and Golla \cite[Lemma 4.9]{Aceto-Golla:2017-1}.
-Therefore, to argue that $Y$ does not bound a rational homology ball, we only need to find a nonzero integer correction term of a spin$^c$ structure over $Y$. \begin{proposition} Let $Y$ be a manifold obtained by $(m^2/q)$-framed Dehn surgery along a knot in $S^3$.
+Recall that if $Y$ is a rational homology 3-sphere bounding a rational homology ball $W$, then the order of $H_1(Y,\Z)$ is $m^2$ for some non-negative integer $m$ from the long exact sequence of the pair $(W,Y)$.
+In fact, $m$ is the order of the image of the restriction map $H^2(Y;\Z)\rightarrow H^2(W;\Z)$.
+See\cite[Lemma 3]{Casson-Gordon:1986-1}.
+Now suppose $Y\cong S^3_{m^2/q}(K)$ for some $m>0$.
+Then there are exactly $m$ spin$^c$ structures over $Y$ that extend to $W$.
+On the other hand, it is known that if $Y$ admits at least one correction term of integer value, then there are exactly $m$ spin$^c$ structures on $Y$ whose correction terms are integers, according to Aceto and Golla \cite[Lemma 4.9]{Aceto-Golla:2017-1}.
+Therefore, we can argue that $Y$ does not bound a rational homology ball, if we find a nonzero integer correction term of a spin$^c$ structure over $Y$. \begin{proposition} Let $Y$ be a manifold obtained by $(m^2/q)$-framed Dehn surgery along a knot in $S^3$.
 If $Y$ admits a non-vanishing integral correction term for some $\mathfrak{s}\in\text{Spin}^c(Y)$, then $Y$ does not bound a rational homology 4-ball. \end{proposition} We call those spin$^c$ structures on $S^3_{m^2/q}(K)$ that admit integer-valued correction terms the \emph{extendable spin$^c$ structures}.
 In particular, in terms of the natural identification the set of extendable spin$^c$ structures is

 where